fnzv/kondor/README.md

 Kondor is a simple Frigate NVR Telegram notification tool written in Golang

-The goal of this script is to notify you on a specific Telegram chat or group as soon as Frigate event has been detected by your CCTV cameras
+The goal of this script is to notify you on a specific Telegram chat or group as soon as a Frigate event is detected by your CCTV cameras

 What is Frigate?